 Identify the SEND of individual pupils that they teach, assessing their needs, planning, implementing and evaluating specific interventions or adjustments to address them using the approach set out in the SEND Code of Practice.
 (SEND Code of Practice 2015 paragraphs 6.44-6.58)

-Maintain the SEND file for their class to record this process of ‘Assess, Plan, Do and Review’ for all pupils identified as having SEND as well as those with EHCPs.
-(Vulnerable Children folder within class and GRSS on staff share)
+Maintain the SEND Pupil Records for children in their class to record this process of ‘Assess, Plan, Do and Review’ for all pupils identified as having SEND as well as those with EHCPs.

 Ensure Teaching Assistants (TAs) are supporting pupils in their class, as directed in accordance with their needs and any EHCPs